l00sy4/LCipher2/README.md

 ### Usage

-After statically linking the library:
+After statically linking the library, initialize the cipher using `init` with your key and IV

 ```C
 #include "KCipher2.h"